-Berkeley had at least 50 confirmed gunfire calls in 2021.
-Berkeleyside created the 2021 Berkeley gunfire map to track what’s happened.
+Berkeley had 52 confirmed gunfire calls in 2021.
+Berkeleyside created the 2021 Berkeley gunfire map to track what happened.

 Click the rectangle in the upper left corner of the gunfire map to see a list of incidents; click any marker for basic info on each one.

-Six of the shootings left people wounded but expected to survive: In January, a Berkeley police officer shot a robbery suspect.
+Seven of the shootings left people wounded but expected to survive: In January, a Berkeley police officer shot a robbery suspect; the investigation into that incident is ongoing as of January 2022.
 In March, one man shot another after a domestic dispute.
 In August, a man was shot on San Pablo Avenue.

 BPD has told Berkeleyside that police consider a gunfire call to have been confirmed if officers find evidence such as bullet casings, property damage or a victim at the scene.
+UCPD and Oakland have ShotSpotter gunfire detection systems that can also be used to confirm these reports.
 Police ask anyone with information about any of these incidents to call BPD’s Homicide Detail at 510-981-5741.

-In the 2021 Berkeley gunfire map above, shootings with victims are marked in orange, those without victims are marked in yellow, and the shooting involving a Berkeley police officer is marked in green.
+In the 2021 Berkeley gunfire map, the shootings where someone was wounded are marked orange.
+The rest are marked yellow — other than the shooting involving a Berkeley police officer, which is marked green.

-Gunfire is up in 2021 compared to recent years
+Gunfire was up in 2021 compared to recent years

-There were more gunfire investigations in Berkeley in 2021 than there were in 2020, but more of last year’s shootings left people wounded or dead.
+There were more gunfire investigations in Berkeley in 2021 than there were in 2020, but more of the 2020 shootings left people wounded or dead.

-Prior to 2020, Berkeley PD’s last fatal shooting was in 2016, when 22-year-old Alex Goodwin Jr. was killed outside his home near San Pablo Park.
-Police announced a $50,000 reward to help solve the case.
+Prior to 2020, the city of Berkeley’s last fatal shooting was in 2016 when 22-year-old Alex Goodwin Jr. was killed outside his home near San Pablo Park.
+That case remains unsolved and police have announced a $50,000 reward for clues.

 In 2019, Berkeley PD counted 28 incidents of confirmed gunfire.
 Three left someone wounded but none were fatal.
-The University of California Police Department had one shooting, at People’s Park, which left a man dead.
+In addition, the University of California Police Department handled a shooting at People’s Park that left a man dead.

 Berkeleyside will update this map each time confirmed gunfire is reported.
 Hear gunfire in Berkeley?
 We want to know about it.
 (We will keep you anonymous.)